demianruban/dvd-game-gd/README.md

-# DVD splash screen game
+## DVD splash screen game

->Run from dvd logo on splash screen at all costs!
+>Run from dvd logo at all costs!

 Control broken pixel to avoid being wiped out by the DVD logo.